Center for Islamic PluralismCenter for Islamic PluralismCenter for Islamic Pluralism

 Related Publications

-Religion in Kosovo, International Crisis Group, Brussels/Washington/Kosovo, 2001 (unsigned).
+Religion in Kosovo, International Crisis Group, Brussels/Washington/Kosova, 2001 (unsigned).
 (See www.crisisweb.org)

 Kosovo: Background to a War, Anthem Press, London, 2000, introduction by Christopher Hitchens.
-Includes a thorough description of Islam in Kosovo.
-Described as "an interesting book by one of the few Westerners who knew Kosovo well before the war" by Timothy Garton Ash in The New York Review of Books, September 21, 2000, and has been put at the top of its list of recommended books on Kosovo by the International Rescue Committee (see www.intrescom.org.)
-Also published in Albanian (Kosova: Prejardhja e Nji Lufte.)
+Includes a thorough description of Islam in Kosova.
+Described as "an interesting book by one of the few Westerners who knew Kosovo well before the war" by Timothy Garton Ash in The New York Review of Books, September 21, 2000, and has been put at the top of its list of recommended books on Kosova by the International Rescue Committee (see www.intrescom.org.)
+Also published in Albanian (Kosova: Prejardhja e Nji Lufte).

 El Libro de Adem Kahriman, by Nedžad Ibrišimović, translated into Spanish with Antonio Saborit, Mexico City, Breve Fondo Editorial, 2000.
 By a Bosnian Muslim author.
-This book was cited as Book of the Year in Translation for 2000 by the Mexican daily Reforma.
+Honored as Book of the Year in Translation for 2000 by the Mexican daily Reforma.

 Citations from Schwartz's work on Jewish-Muslim relations in the Balkans appear in Yugoslav Jewry: Aspects of Post-World War II and Post-Yugoslav Developments, by Ari Kerkkanen, Helsinki, Finnish Oriental Society, 2001 and Turkish Jewish Encounters, edited by Mehmet Tutuncu, Haarlem (Netherlands), SOTA, 2001.